-Facebook Wi-Fi was launched by the company after Free Basics was banned in India.
-Express Wi-Fi allows India’s mobile phone owners in underserved locations to purchase data from local internet service providers in order to access the internet.
-A pilot version of the program, in partnership with a state-owned telecoms provider, is currently live at 125 rural Wi-Fi hot spots in the country.
+The company launched Facebook Wi-Fi after Free Basics was banned in India.
+Express Wi-Fi allows India’s mobile phone owners in underserved locations to purchase data from local internet service providers to access the internet.
+In partnership with a state-owned telecoms provider, a pilot version of the program is currently live at 125 rural Wi-Fi hot spots in the country.

 Meanwhile, Facebook on Thursday also introduced a new design or architecture for News Feed that will allow users to see fewer gray boxes and more relevant stories faster.
 “This new architecture of News Feed allows stories to be ranked on the client after being sent from the server.
-We avoid spinners and gray boxes by firstly requiring stories to have all necessary media available before rendering them in News Feed and secondly being able to optimize the stories in News Feed for each session, so you can see the most relevant stories even if you’re on slow internet connections,” Mosseri explained.
+We avoid spinners and gray boxes by firstly requiring stories to have all necessary media available before rendering them in News Feed and secondly being able to optimize the stories in News Feed for each session to see the most relevant stories even if you’re on slow internet connections.

 Facebook also showcased the power of engagement of its connected apps and services ecosystem.
 “While 670 million people are connected to a News Publisher page on Facebook, at least one billion people are connected to a public figure on Facebook,” Ankit Rihal, head of entertainment partnerships at Facebook India executive, said, adding that nearly 17 of the top 20 public figures (8 of the top 10) on Facebook are entertainers.

 In India, Facebook has nearly 155 million monthly average users, 77 million daily average users.
-“Nearly 147 million people access Facebook via Mobile monthly and 73 million users access Facebook on a daily basis as of second quarter of 2016,” a Facebook spokesperson said adding that the service was available in 12 Indian languages.
+“Nearly 147 million people access Facebook via Mobile monthly, and 73 million users access Facebook daily as of the second quarter of 2016,” a Facebook spokesperson said, adding that the service was available in 12 Indian languages.